 Amazon wants to ensure that the entire transaction and communication stays within Amazon, as explained in the first section of Amazon's Prohibited Seller Activities and Actions (found here).
 This means that the buyer and seller must commit to keep all communication with Amazon.

-Use Communication Center's email variables to ensure your message's links are following Amazon's Terms of Service.
+Use the Communication Center's email variables to ensure your message's links are following Amazon's Terms of Service.